thomas-melville/myNotes/General/Career_Development/Go/Go.md

 ##### pointers

-Go is pass by value, so if you want to update a fuction parameter in the function and have it visible after you need to use pointers.
+Go is pass by value, so if you want to update a function parameter in the function and have it visible after you need to use pointers.

 declare a pointer

 var myPointer *int
 you need to specify the type it will point to.

-To get the address of a variable use ther & prefix.
+To get the address of a variable use the & prefix.

 var myPointer *int = &myVariable